 OBD2 Error Codes: P1693, P0501, P0502, P0654, P0720, P0725

-While not as prevalent as other causes on this list, a faulty tachometer is another reason for RPMs jumping when accelerating.
+While not as common as other causes on this list, a faulty tachometer is another reason for RPMs jumping when accelerating.

 If the tachometer in your car is digital, make sure to take it to a shop and ask for software updates or check for blown fuses before paying for any repairs.
 Whether it’s electronic or mechanical, you may have to replace the entire instrument cluster if there’s an issue.